 There is a good selection of ways to get to Mersing.
 There is no airport in Mersing.
 The most popular way to get to Mersing is by bus.
 The bus ticket can be bought online.

-Buses are available to take people to Mersing from Malacca, Kuala Lumpur, Johor Bahru and Singapore.
+Buses are available to take people to Mersing from Malacca, Kuala Lumpur, Johor Bahru, and Singapore.

 Kuala Lumpur to Mersing: From Kuala Lumpur it takes about 5 to 6 hours.

-Private taxi’s are another great way to get to Mersing.
-Taxi rides are easily available from Johor Bahru, Melaka and other towns around Malaysia.
+Private taxis are another great way to get to Mersing.
+Taxi rides are easily available from Johor Bahru, Melaka, and other towns around Malaysia.

-Where is Mersing Malaysia on the Map?
+Where is Mersing Malaysia?

-Where to Stay on Mersing Malaysia
+Where To Stay in Mersing Malaysia

-Mersing has a decent variety of guest houses, hostels and hotels.
+Mersing has a decent variety of guest houses, hostels, and hotels.
 Here are a few places to check out and give you an idea of what is available in Mersing if you are planning to visit Mersing.